 - gives advice on how to get involved in reconciliation

-- fosters deeper connections between Aboriginal and Torres Strait Islander peoples and the wider community
+- fosters deeper connections between Aboriginal and/or Torres Strait Islander Peoples and the wider community

 - REFLECT RAP: February 2017 - February 2018

 - INNOVATE RAP: November 2018 - November 2020

 - INNOVATE RAP: August 2022 - August 2024

 Our first RAP was released February 2017.

 Many achievements have been made since the release, including:

 - ‘terms of reference’ developed for the RAP Working Group (RAPWG)

 - communications plan implemented to raise awareness amongst staff and members

 - strengthened relationships with a range of Aboriginal and Torres Strait Islander organisations